 The time you have to pursue a claim is limited.
 Contact us for more information.Get Help Now.

-If you or a loved took Invokana and suffered severe side effects, contact the Georgia Injury Attorney Group for more information.
-You can fill out the form on this page, call us at the number listed at the top of the page, or email us at email@example.com.
+If you or a loved took Invokana and suffered severe side effects, contact Attorney Group for Georgia for more information.
+You can fill out the form on this page, call us at the number listed at the top of the page, or email us at firstname.lastname@example.org.

 When you contact us, an attorney will follow up with you to speak with you about your case or answer questions that you might have.
 There is no cost or obligation to speak with us, and any information you provide will be kept confidential.